quietui/scurry/README.md

 # Scurry Animations

 Scurry provides unique animations designed for use with the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).

-These animations are ideal for enter and exit transitions, but work great in many other scenarios as well.
-Each animation ships with enter and exit keyframes and recommended easings for each transition.
+Transitional animations are ideal for adding and removing objects, as they feature custom keyframes and easings for entering and exiting.
+Also included are several emphasis animations that are great for drawing attention to in-place objects.

 Built for [Quiet UI](https://quietui.org/).